 A smoke detector that is blinking red every ten seconds has detected smoke.
 Usually, by the time this occurs, it has already sent an alarm and stopped ringing.
 What this means is that the smoke is not very dense.
 If you burned dinner, then it’s nothing to worry about.
 Open a window and let the fresh air in.

-Why Is The Green Light Off On My Smoke Detector
+Why Is The Green Light Off on My Smoke Detector

 First, take a deep breath.
 It’s going to be fine.
 Your smoke detector has a problem, but it’s not an immediate danger to you.
 According to Universal Security, ” The AC power has been interrupted.
 Check the circuit breaker and AC wiring to correct the problem.”

 Although they’re easy to forget when they sit silently on the wall for months or years, your smoke alarm and CO2 detector is one piece of lifesaving equipment you should never ignore.
-If your smoke detector has flashing lights, you probably need to change the battery.
-However, it is always wise to look up the instruction manual for your particular model.
+If your smoke detector has flashing lights, you need to change the battery.
+However, it is always wise to look up the instruction manual for your model.

 A simple battery change is nothing until you don’t do it.
 Every year thousands of people die in house fires.
 Most upsetting of all is that many of those deaths could have been avoided with a good smoke detector with fresh batteries.